-Oil edges up on cautious optimism over Trump, Kim summit
+Oil rises as Trump hails positive meeting with Kim

-Oil prices edged up along with global markets on Tuesday on cautious optimism over the outcome of a summit between U.S. President Donald Trump and North Korean leader Kim Jong Un in Singapore.
+Oil prices edged up alongside global markets on Tuesday as U.S. President Donald Trump said a summit in Singapore with North Korea's Kim Jong Un had made "a lot of progress," boosting hopes of a deal to end a nuclear standoff on the Korean peninsula.

 Continue Reading Below

-Crude has been supported by healthy demand and voluntary production cuts led by the Organization of the Petroleum Exporting Countries (OPEC), but analysts said oil markets were also currently heavily driven by public policy events and statements.

-Trump and Kim on Tuesday started a one-day summit in Singapore with the goal to narrow differences over how to end a nuclear standoff on the Korean peninsula.
+Global markets rose after Trump said a closely watched summit with Kim on Tuesday had made "a lot of progress" and was "really very positive" after he and Kim signed a document following talks in efforts to end a nuclear standoff on the Korean peninsula.

 Advertisement

-"This week is all about global developments ...
-And today marks the potentially momentous meeting between Donald Trump and North Korean leader Kim Jong-Un in Singapore," said Shannon Rivkin, investment director at Australia's Rivkin Securities.

-Global markets edged up as the highly anticipated U.S.-Korea summit got underway in Singapore amid expressions of goodwill.

-"Any positive outcome could be good news for markets," Rivkin added.
+"Any positive outcome could be good news for markets," said Shannon Rivkin, investment director at Australia's Rivkin Securities.

+Crude has been generally supported by healthy demand and voluntary production cuts led by OPEC.

-In oil market fundamentals, however, not all things point to higher prices, with output from the three biggest producers, Russia, the United States and Saudi Arabia on the rise.
+Some oil market fundamentals, however, point to lower prices, with output from the three biggest producers, Russia, the United States and Saudi Arabia on the rise.

 Russian production has reportedly climbed from below 11 million barrels per day (bpd) to 11.1 million bpd in early June.

-In the United States, output has risen by almost a third in the last two years, to a U.S. record of 10.8 million bpd.
+In the United States, output has risen by almost a third in the last two years, to a record of 10.8 million bpd.

 "The deluge of U.S. crude production continues to hold the top-side in check," said Stephen Innes, head of trading at futures brokerage OANDA.

-Now, top exporter Saudi Arabia - which has so far led OPEC's efforts to withhold supplies - is also showing signs of upping production.
+Top exporter Saudi Arabia - which has so far led OPEC's efforts to withhold supplies - is also showing signs of raising production.

+In physical oil markets, Middle East light crude grades are set to trade at discounts against their respective official selling prices (OSPs) amid ample supplies to Asia, including from the United States, four trade sources said on Tuesday.

-Saudi Arabia has told OPEC that it raised oil output to a little more than 10 million bpd in May, up from 9.9 million bpd in April.
+Saudi Arabia has told OPEC that it increased oil output to a little more than 10 million bpd in May, up from 9.9 million bpd in April.

-"This fits with the theory that the Saudis and Russians are subtly moving toward a change to the agreement at this month's meeting," McKenna said.
+"This fits with the theory that the Saudis and Russians are subtly moving toward a change to the agreement at this month's meeting," said Greg McKenna, chief market strategist at futures brokerage AxiTrader.

+Other producers are also increasing output.
+Kazakhstan's oil output in the first five months of 2018 rose 6.4 percent from the same time a year ago to 37.7 million tonnes (1.83 million bpd), the Deputy Energy Minister Makhambet Dosmukhambetov said on Tuesday.

 OPEC, together with some non-OPEC producers including Russia, started withholding output in 2017 to end a global supply overhang and prop up prices.

-OPEC and its partners are due to meet on June 22 at the cartel's headquarters in Vienna, Austria, to discuss policy.
+OPEC and its partners are due to meet at its headquarters in Vienna to discuss policy.

-"Expect more of the same whippy markets driven by rumors and innuendo ahead of June 22 Vienna OPEC meeting," Innes said.
+"Expect more of the same whippy markets driven by rumors and innuendo ahead of the June 22 Vienna OPEC meeting," Innes said.

-(Reporting by Henning Gloystein; Editing by Richard Pullin and Joseph Radford)
+(Reporting by Henning Gloystein; Editing by Christian Schmollinger and Richard Pullin)